Álvar Núñez Cabeza de Vaca: Early life and family

 Coat of Arms of Cabeza de Vaca from the Archivo de Indias, Sevilla, Spain.
 Reprinted in The Odyssey of Cabeza de Vaca by Morris Bishop.
 New York: The Century Co., 1933.

 Álvar Núñez Cabeza de Vaca was born around 1490 in the Andalusian town of Jerez de la Frontera, Cádiz.
-His father, Francisco de Vera Mendoza y Hinojosa was an hidalgo, a rank of minor Spanish nobility.
+His father, Francisco de Vera Mendoza y Hinojosa, was an hidalgo, a rank of minor Spanish nobility.
 His mother was María Teresa Cabeza de Vaca y Zurita, also from an hidalgo family.
 He was named after his mother's great-grandfather, Álvar Núñez Cabeza de Vaca, (Note: The surname Cabeza de Vaca (meaning "cow head") was granted to his mother's family in the 13th century, when his ancestor Martín Alhaja aided a Christian army attacking Moors by leaving a cow's head and a pile of rocks to point out a small secret mountain pass for their use.) but the real influence in his life was his paternal grandfather, Pedro de Vera y Mendoza.

 Pedro de Vera was described by contemporaries as an expert in fighting battles on land and sea.
 He led raids against the Moors in North Africa and in 1483 completed the conquest of Grand Canaria, one of the major islands of the Canaries.
 He was appointed military governor of the island and used his position to capture Canary natives (Guanches) and sell them as slaves in Spain.
-When natives on the neighboring island of Gomera revolted, he brutally put down the rebellion, killing males over the age of fifteen and selling the women and children into slavery.
+When natives on the neighbouring island of Gomera revolted, he brutally put down the rebellion, killing males over the age of fifteen and selling the women and children into slavery.
 He was heavily fined for his actions and recalled to Castile in 1490.
-Cabeza de Vaca would have heard of these exploits growing up; many years later he named a province in South America, Vera, in honor of his grandfather.
+Cabeza de Vaca would have heard of these exploits growing up; many years later he named a province in South America, Vera, in honour of his grandfather.